Another reason to avoid the flu

 For those with heart disease, it is critical to do whatever you can to avoid the flu, including getting a flu shot.
-Although getting a flu shot won’t guarantee you'll avoid the flu, it will decrease the likelihood of catching the illness and may reduce the severity of the symptoms.
+Moms, and other women who spend time around young children, are at an especially high risk for the flu.
+Although getting a flu shot won't guarantee you'll avoid the flu, it will decrease the likelihood of catching the illness and may reduce the severity of the symptoms.
 In fact, two recent studies have shown that for high-risk patients, receiving a flu shot might decrease the likelihood of a cardiac event.
 So getting a flu shot is a particularly good idea if you have underlying heart disease or risk factors for heart disease.

 Although flu symptoms for a woman with heart disease may not differ in severity from those without the condition, the ability to fight off the flu might be weaker.
 In addition, the stress of the flu (fever, dehydration, faster heart rate, immune activation) might provoke, expose and possibly worsen an underlying heart condition in women who may not realize a condition is present.

 Any woman with questions about heart disease, flu symptoms or vaccination is encouraged to see her doctor as soon as possible.

 The opinions expressed in this article are of the author and the author alone.
 They do not reflect the opinions of SheKnows, LLC or any of its affiliates and they have not been reviewed by an expert in a related field or any member of the SheKnows editorial staff for accuracy, balance or objectivity.
 Content and other information presented on the Site are not a substitute for professional advice, counseling, diagnosis, or treatment.
 Never delay or disregard seeking professional medical or mental health advice from your physician or other qualified health provider because of something you have read on SheKnows.
 SheKnows does not endorse any specific product, service or treatment.